 Right to be forgotten

-Subscriber can request to get completely removed from your list.
-This means not only to get marked as unsubscribed but being completely removed from your database.
+Subscribers can request to get completely removed from your list.
+This means not only getting marked as unsubscribed but being completely removed from your database.
 In Mailster you can delete each individual subscriber which also removes all related data.
 It will not remove connected WordPress Users unless you check this option on the WordPress Users settings page.

-In case of a data breach on your site you have to notify your subscribers immediately if they are affected.
-You can send a regular campaign in Mailster for this purpose.
+In case of a data breach on your site, you have to notify your subscribers immediately if they are affected.
+You can send a regular campaign to Mailster for this purpose.

 Old User Consent

-The GDPR applies not only for users you get after the 25th but also retrospective to all users who didn’t give the consent in the past.
-You may have to run a Re-Permission Campaign to the the users consent.
-We have a dedicate article on that to get your started.
+The GDPR applies not only to users you get after the 25th but also retrospective to all users who didn’t give consent in the past.
+You may have to run a Re-Permission Campaign for the user’s consent.
+We have a dedicated article on that to get you started.

-The GDPR is like many laws a very complex topic and if your are interested you can check out further resources to read on.
-In general we recommend to get in touch with your lawyer if you have legal related questions.
+The GDPR is like many laws a very complex topic and if you are interested you can check out further resources to read on.
+In general, we recommend getting in touch with your lawyer if you have legal-related questions.